-\Section 3 requires certain recipients of HUD financial assistance to provide job training, employment, and contract opportunities for low- or very-low income residents in connect with projects and activities in their neighborhoods.
+\Section 3 requires certain recipients of HUD financial assistance to provide job training, employment, and contract opportunities for low- or very-low income residents in connection with projects and activities in their communities.
 Grant recipients rehabilitating or constructing homeless shelters with ESGP funds will be required to submit a Section 3 report.
-TDHCA will require subrecipients that receive over \$200,000 for Section 3-covered assistance to take actions to meet Section 3 requirements starting with new contracts issued in SFY 2011.
+TDHCA will require subrecipients that receive Section 3-covered assistance to take actions to meet Section 3 requirements.